ntkwan/newsify/services/trending-service/README.md

 ### Analyze Latest Articles

 ```
-POST /analyze/latest?hours=24&limit=20
+POST /analyze/latest?hours=24&limit=20&from_time=2023-05-01T08:00:00
 ```

 Query Parameters:
-- `hours`: Number of hours to look back for articles (default: 24)
+- `hours`: Number of hours to look back for articles (default: 24) - used if from_time is not provided
 - `limit`: Maximum number of articles to analyze (default: 20)
+- `from_time`: Optional custom start time in ISO format (YYYY-MM-DDTHH:MM:SS) - overrides hours parameter when provided

 This endpoint automatically:
 1. Fetches the most recent articles published within the specified time window